vrettasm/PyGeneticAlgorithms/README.md

 NOTE:
 For computationally expensive fitness functions the StandardGA class provides the option of parallel evaluation, by setting in the method run(..., parallel=True).
-However, for fast fitness functions this might actually cause the evolution to converge slower.
+However, for fast fitness functions this might actually cause the evolution to progress slower.
 So the default setting here is "parallel=False".

   > **NEWS**:
   > The IslandModelGA is now available!
 For the moment there is only one migration policy